Xiushishen/Greenworks-RLM4/README.md

 ```
 pip install numpy==1.19.5
 ```
-How to verify if Pytorch is successfully installed:
+How to verify if PyTorch is successfully installed and CUDA is associated with it:

 ```
 # From the terminal, run:
 python
 # Import PyTorch:
 >>> import torch
+>>> torch.cuda.is_available()
 ```
 If PyTorch was installed correctly, this command should execute without error.